 Just spending time in the mountains alone can give you a healthy glow and leave you feeling energized.
 But, fuelling your body with superfoods and nutritious goodies can add that extra pep in your step and give you more energy for those pow days.

-Here are some of our favourite places to grab a healthy bite (or drink) in Whistler.
+Here are some of our favourite places for a healthy start in Whistler.

 Green Moustache Organic Café

 This veteran healthy eatery is a staple for lovers of nutritious, plant-based meals.
 The Green Mo, as it’s affectionately called, serves up one hundred per cent organic, whole foods and delicious meals for every time of the day.
 There are two locations to visit in Whistler; their flagship store is located in the Marketplace in Whistler Village, close to Fresh St. Market, and their second location is in Function Junction, a ten-minute drive south of the Village.